 These tags will only be present if you have provided the specific citation information during publishing, however, exclusion of these tags will not prevent your article from being indexed.
 For example, if your article does not belong to an issue or volume, those tags will not appear in the article XML, but the article will still be indexed.

 How long will it take for my articles to be indexed?

-Google Scholar advises that indexing can take approximately 6-8 weeks from the date you publish your article on Scholastica.
+Google Scholar indexing isn't guaranteed, nor is it immediate.
+Crawling your published article can take approximately 6-8 weeks from the date you publish.

 How do I search for articles on Google Scholar?